The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 You have to see the SATA port and cables differently.
 These are two different entities, albeit related.

-Older motherboards, like the one above, can have a combination of SATA 2 (Blue) and SATA 3 ports (White).
+Older motherboards, like the one above, can combine SATA 2 (Blue) and SATA 3 ports (White).
 In the case of this motherboard, it does matter which SATA port you use.

-This is because, newer version carries twice as much bandwidth, such that:
+This is because the newer version carries twice as much bandwidth, such that:

 - SATA 1: 1.5 Gbps or 0.1875 GB/s